To read part #1, click here

 Muḥammad looked.
 “Dude, subḥānAllāh.
 That's your bike.”
 He keyed his radio.
 “This is Muḥammad, eight oh one.
 We've got eyeballs on Jamilah's bike at Market and Jones, north side.”

 But Hassan was a jerk.
-In the evenings when work was done, he would come in to the office to type his signatures into the computer, then walk right out, ignoring the spent bikers sitting in the garage, and acknowledging only Muḥammad with a nod.
+In the evenings when work was done, he would report to the office to type his signatures into the computer, then walk right out, ignoring the spent bikers sitting in the garage, and acknowledging only Muḥammad with a nod.
 A few months back she'd invited him to a rally for Gaza at Civic Center, and he'd responded with a shake of his head and one word: “Can't.”

 During the day he rarely hung out at the wall, but the few times she'd seen him there, he had ignored her.
 In fact, he didn't seem to speak to anyone.
 He'd sit on the wall and read, not looking up.
-More often she saw him at Jackson Park, off in a corner by himself, practicing martial arts in slow motion, like a dance.
+More often she spotted him at Jackson Park, off in a corner by himself, practicing martial arts in slow motion, like a dance.
 A few times she'd seen him lay his jacket on the grass and pray, seemingly oblivious to the stares of passers-by.
 She wondered how he could do that.

 Muḥammad always called Hassan “the man,” but Jamilah thought he was more like a machine, and not in a good way.